GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Sometimes it's hard for me to remember all the stuffs in css like centering an element and positioning.
 That is why most often I google it on to find some answers and often I find some solutions to my problems.
 And I just wanna say that It felt so good to solve a problem or to create a certain amount of code using your own knowledge without relying to a tutorial and that means I just need to believe in myself that I can do it.

+### Day 68: April 11, 2021 | Sunday

+**Today's Progress**: I added a video from youtube which are one of the requirements page in the landing page and a guitar icon from fontawesome.
+And fixing some positioning problems in my CSS.

+**Thoughts**: I thought in this day I'm going to finish the landing page but little did I know that I must add an icon and a video on the landing page.
+Sometimes I feel overwhelmed in fixing some positioning in my CSS file but thank God I can still figured it out and of course some are by the help of the internet.
+And hopefully tomorrow I can finish my landing page and add some media queries into it.